 INSOMNIA & MEDICAL MARIJUANA

-“ … Insomnia is difficulty falling asleep or staying asleep, even when a person has the chance to do so.” – sleepfoundation.org
+“ What is Insomnia? … Insomnia is difficulty falling asleep or staying asleep, even when you have all chances to do so.” (sleepfoundation.org source)

 Insomnia can become a chronic condition and it affects people all over the world.
 Just about everyone will suffer through an insomnia type episode at some point in his or her adult life.
 It can also be a symptom of an illness, stress, heart problems, and depression.